DAVID J. WILLIS ATTORNEY

-A title company will not issue title insurance until heirship issues are first addressed and resolved.
+A title company will not issue title insurance until heirship issues are first addressed and resolved (they will let you know about this requirement in Schedule C of the title commitment).
 An affidavit of heirship is often used for this purpose (See Tex.
 Est. Code §203.001), followed by a consolidating deed signed by the heirs.
 The affidavit recites relevant facts concerning family history, identifies the heirs, and is usually signed by a family member with personal knowledge.
 The deed is then signed by the heirs with the goal of moving title into a single heir or perhaps a third-party buyer.
-Both documents should then be filed in the proper order in the real property records.
+Both documents should then be filed in the proper order in the local real property records.

 Adding Someone to the Deed

 Clients often ask that their spouse or other person be “added to their title” so that the other person will have co-ownership and inheritance rights.
 Prior to the Estates Code, the old common law method was for the owner to transfer the property out to a third party (the attorney or some other trusted individual) who then transferred the property back into the two desired names with JTWROS language.
 Why this circuitous route?
 Because the common law required that JTWROS be established at the “inception of title”—i.e., at the outset.